arh23/strgen-js/README.md

 - *error_output_id* - optional - string to reference the ID of the element where warning and error messages should be printed on a UI.
 Uses element ID *warning* by default.

 - *store_errors* - optional - boolean to specify whether all errors and warnings should be stored in a list of objects or not.
 Each object in the list will contain two properties, *msg* and *state*. *msg* is the string to describe what the error/warning is, *state* is either "error" or "warning". *False* by default.

+- *symbol_quantifier_max* - optional - number to specify the maximum value a symbol quantifier can generate. *10* by default.

 See below for more information regarding patterns and other features: